nkarasiak/MuseoToolBox/examples/processing/README.txt

-.. _geo_tools:
+.. _processing:

-Geographics tools
+Processing
 ------------------------

-Examples related to the :mod:`museotoolbox.geo_tools` module.
+Examples related to the dedicated raster and vector :mod:`museotoolbox.processing` module.